***NOTE*** WE ARE CURRENTLY WORKING ON THIS PAGE THE MONTH OF APRIL 2018. PLEASE CHECK BACK DAILY FOR UPDATES. THANKS

 There are however a few tricks and cautions to this forehead test: 1) The person needs to have an area of clear skin to perform the test on.
 Putting a food where eczema already is wont show accurate results.
 2) If a person is on antihistamines or is using steroids, the results wont be accurate.
 3) Any warm or hot food rubbed on the skin may make the skin automatically red for obvious reasons.
 4) If the food is a solid, I recommend mixing it with water ahead of time to make the ingredients soft.
 5) Always have benadryl and epipen on hand when performing these test to make sure if there is a severe reaction to a food that the reaction can be dealt with properly.
 Dont be afraid to call 911 for a bad reaction, and even think about doing this test in the parking lot of a hospital.
 6) Keep the allergen away from the eyes.
 7) Have water nearby and a wash cloth because at any sign of redness or hives it is good to wipe the allergen away quickly.

 *Note* A forehead test for foods had worked very well for me, but I did this test with much caution.
 It can be a safe or a dangerous test depending on how cautious the person administering it is and how sensitive an individual is to allergens.
 Obviously if a person is allergic to even the dust or smell of a food then he or she may go into anaphylactic shock by just smelling a food.
+Others may go into full-blown anaphylaxis just from a tiny bit of an allergen touching their skin.
 I am not telling you to do this test, but sharing my experience and tips in case you would like to try it to help narrow down.
 If you want the safest test possible then I recommend finding an allergist who is willing to do a blood test.
 A blood test will also show how allergic a person is by comparing the numbers to different class categories.
 It is possible that more severe reactions will be noticed with this method, but that less severe allergens may not show up.
 These less severe allergens may still need to be detected as they could still create itchiness or other responses in the body.
+Use extreme caution when testing for allergens this way.**

 Here is photo of what my son’s skin looks like with even just a tiny drop of dairy on it.
 He gets redness and hives.
 This is the kind of reaction I look for in the forehead test.
 Even just redness with no hives lets me know there is an allergy.